ibatulanandjp/thumbnail-api/README.md

    ```

 2. Setup Environment Variable
-   - Create a `.env` file in directory `/thumbnail-api/src/config` and define the following variables:
+   - Create a `.env` file in directory `/thumbnail-api/src/config` and define the following variables (if not already present):
         ```
         PORT=3000
         MONGODB_URI=mongodb://mongodb:27017